 “Yes, the Secret Sapphire is magic, “ he said, “but not in the way you think.”

-“You see, the Sapphire is the deepest shade of dark ice-blue, and therefore it defines your challenge.
-It was you who started the fire, each and every one of you, by thinking so hard about all the secrets you have to share.
+“You see, the Sapphire is the deepest shade of dark ice-blue, and it is a channel of great power.
+But it was you who started the fire, each and every one of you.
+First by thinking hard about all the secrets you have to share.
 Then you thought about how warm you would feel if you did share them with your best friend.
-Yes- you started the fire- the Sapphire and I only watched and helped you to believe it was possible.”
+Yes, you started the fire; the Sapphire and I only watched and helped you to believe it was possible.”

 The townspeople smiled and nodded, then began to walk together to each house, making sure the family fireplaces were well-lit before proceeding on to the next home.
 Maggie felt responsible for seeing that everyone arrived home safe and sound and warm, so the Wentworth family was last to arrive home.
 The Wentworths gathered around their slowly crackling fire, warming their hands and hearts as they hugged each other.
 After a little while Maggie left the fireside and walked to the window, hoping she would get one last glimpse of the majestic bird.
 And sure enough, she did.